Upcoming events in 2026

 Herding Lessons: Herding lessons are $35./session, and are available to dog/handler teams ONCE the dog can demonstrate a SOLID 'stop' AND 'call-off' IN THE PRESENCE OF moving stock.**

-There are excellent trainers available through online resources and in British Columbia, Alberta and Saskatchewan.
+There are excellent trainers available through online resources and on ranches in British Columbia, Alberta and Saskatchewan.
 We recommend attending multi-day clinics as an excellent way to get started.

 Looking for information on one of the many Facebook Stockdog group pages or doing a google search are good ways to locate clinics.